MagnusHjornhede/Applied-AI-Coursework-Archive/README.md

 - **Objective**
   This lab introduces **Self-Organizing Maps (SOMs)** — an **unsupervised neural network** model that projects high-dimensional data into a **two-dimensional grid**, preserving the topology of input relationships.

+- **Datasets**
+  Two datasets are explored:
+  - **Zoo (UCI dataset)** — categorical animal features (17 attributes, 7 classes).
+    This dataset serves as a conceptual starting point to show how SOMs cluster structured data.
+    Animals with similar traits — such as mammals, birds, or fish — naturally form neighboring clusters on the SOM grid, demonstrating **topological preservation**: similar inputs end up near each other on the map.
+  - **MNIST (handwritten digits)** — 28×28 grayscale images, used to extend SOMs to image data and visualize how digits self-organize into distinct clusters.

 - **Approach**
   The SOM learns through competitive learning, adjusting neighboring neuron weights to reflect input similarity.
   Different grid sizes (20×20, 40×40, 80×80) are tested to study the effect of network resolution on clustering quality.